Innovative Designer

 AI this week: Suno generates your song from your words and style calls; you art-direct the takes like a producer.
 Set up the game project.

-Your own original song — written, produced, and 100% yours.
+Your own original song — written, produced, and yours to keep.

 The heart of a rhythm game: notes that fall exactly on your song’s beat, and hit detection that feels fair.